 - It is in this last step that the support of an expert in process improvement is also a guarantee of success.
-He will make sure the team close the loop, and his broader knowledge of the organization will help him share it with the other teams.
+He will make sure the team close the loop.
+She suggests ways to share their success to other teams or processes.
+The expert’s broader knowledge of the organization will help him or her share it with other teams.

 Solve an issue with A3